zahidr/zahidr/README.md

 - 👋 Hi, I’m zahid

-- 👀  My workspace is Application Developer where we work with
+- 👀  My workspace is Application Developer, working with
 -   paradigms , frameworks & Application Generators.
-- 🌱 Current interest is React.
+- 🌱 Current interest is REACT.
 -  React is all about composition
 -  software development is, in essence, the process of breaking a problem down into
 -  smaller problems, implementing solutions for those smaller problems, and then